 Ms. Wasula performed her undergraduate work at the University of Florida, where she received a B.A. in political science and a minor in Russian language, and was admitted to the Phi Beta Kappa and Golden Key National Honor Societies.

 Ms. Wasula’s background includes over twenty years in civil litigation.
 Her experience includes tenures at several national law firms, and she also worked as an Assistant Attorney General in the Economic Crimes Division of the Florida Attorney General’s Office.
 Prior to attending law school, she worked as a legislative assistant to U.S. Senator Bob Graham in Washington, D.C., where she advised the Senator on a variety of legislative issues.

-Ms. Wasula currently focuses her practice on insurance coverage disputes, bad faith and extra-contractual liability, first property party, commercial litigation, legal and professional malpractice, E&O claims against insurance brokers and agents, labor and employment law, motor vehicle negligence, and construction defect litigation.
+Ms. Wasula currently focuses her practice on premises liability, insurance coverage disputes, bad faith and extra-contractual liability, first property party, commercial litigation, legal and professional malpractice, E&O claims against insurance brokers and agents, labor and employment law, motor vehicle negligence, and construction defect litigation.
 She is admitted to practice before all state courts within the State of Florida, the U.S. Supreme Court, the U.S. Court of Appeals for the Eleventh Circuit, and the U.S. District Courts for the Northern, Middle, and Southern Districts of Florida.

 Hearsay Columnist, The Briefs, Orange County Bar Association